The Cervical Screening Test changed on 1 December 2017 to improve early detection and save more lives.

 The Cervical Screening Test is more effective than, and just as safe as, screening with a Pap test every two years.
 In fact, the renewed program is expected to reduce cervical cancer rates and deaths by at least another 20%.

-In Australia we also now have a HPV (human papillomavirus) vaccine (Gardasil) program, offered to high school-aged boys and girls.
+In Australia we also have an HPV (human papillomavirus) vaccine (Gardasil) program.
+Australian children aged 12 to 13 are offered the free HPV vaccine through school-based programs.
+The vaccine is free for everyone aged 12-25 under the National Immunisation Program.
 This is helping reduce the risk of cervical cancer in our younger generations.

 With a Cervical Screening Test and our vaccination program, our chances of preventing and finding cervical cancer are even better.